Jebel Aruda: Tell Qraya

 The small but notable Tell Qraya (also Tall Qurayya) site lies about 50 miles south of the modern city of Deir ez-Zor in the Deir ez-Zor Governorate, Syria.
 It sits on the west bank of the Euphrates river about 9 miles south of the confluence with the Habur River and about 6 kilometers north of ancient Terqa on that bank.
 It was part of the 4th millennium BC Uruk Expansion (of the type generally called outposts) with Tell Ramadi, 60 miles away and near ancient Mari, being the nearest Uruk period site.
 Occupation was radiocarbon dated to the Late Chalcolithic 3 period with a calibrated dates of c.
 3900-3370 BC, c.
 3940-3380 BC, and c.
 3950-3380 BC.
 Tell Qraya covers an area of about 4 hectares being 150 meters in diameter.
 Modern homes cover around 3/4 of the site.
-After being identified in a regional survey, from 1977-1979 the site was worked by a team under the direction of Giorgio Buccellati and Marilyn Kelly-Buccellati, finding 15 occupational levels corresponding to three architectural phases beginning in the Ubaid period.
+After being identified in a regional survey, from 1977 to 1979 the site was worked by a team under the direction of Giorgio Buccellati and Marilyn Kelly-Buccellati, finding 15 occupational levels corresponding to three architectural phases beginning in the Ubaid period.
 The site was abandoned at the beginning of the 3rd millennium BC after the Late Uruk period and then reoccupied at the beginning of the 2nd millennium BC in the Old Babylonian period.
 The site was in danger from local inhabitants with 4 meters in height, and most of the 2nd millennium BC occupation, already lost to building activity.
 Excavation occurred in 1981, led by Daniel Shimabuku, and 1984, led by Steven Reimer.
 Over a thousand Beveled rim bowls, diagnostic of the Uruk Culture were found with about 160 being intact.
 They were found associated with ovens.
 About two dozen clay sealings (made with cylinder seals and stamp seals) were found, on door seals, jar stoppers, and clay bullae.
 It has been suggested that the beveled rim bowls were used in the production of salt and an experiment was conducted at the site to test this proposal.